 One crucial consideration when bringing a claim related to a truck accident is the deadline for filing your case.
-Under Florida laws, you must bring any legal action within four years from the date of your harm.
+Under Florida laws, you must bring any legal action within 4 years from the date of your harm.
 This is known as a statute of limitations, and it can act as a bar to any and all recovery if you do not comply with the applicable deadlines.
 Four years may seem like an adequate amount of time.
-However, if you are dealing with lasting injuries and insurance issues, it is never too soon to begin the legal process.Consult a Skilled Naples Attorney for Your Truck Accident Claim
+However, if you are dealing with lasting injuries and insurance issues, it is never too soon to begin the legal process.Our Legal Team

-If you or someone you know has been injured on a highway near Naples or the surrounding area, it is advisable to obtain qualified legal counsel.
-The truck accident lawyers at Lusk, Drasites & Tolisano will work efficiently and effectively to assert your claims for the compensation you deserve.
-We represent individuals throughout Southwest Florida, including Port Charlotte, Sarasota, and Collier County.
-For a free initial consultation with one of our attorneys, call toll-free (800) 283-7442 or contact us online today.
+If you or someone you know has been injured on a highway, it is advisable to hire a truck accident attorney.
+The truck accident lawyers at Lusk, Drasites, & Tolisano will work efficiently and effectively to assert your claims for the compensation you deserve.